compute ti command

 More details about the exact functional forms for the computation of du/dl can be found in the paper by Eike.

 This compute calculates a global scalar, namely dUs/dlambda.
 This value can be used by any command that uses a global scalar value from a compute as input.
-See Section 6.15 for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 The scalar value calculated by this compute is “extensive”.